DCM Foundation

 Stephanie Fallon’s Story – Living Well with DCM Since Age 15

-We’re honored to be able to share the story of Stephanie Fallon, a patient advocate and friend of the Foundation.
+We’re honored to share the story of Stephanie Fallon, a patient advocate and friend of the Foundation.
 Her story reflects the advancement of DCM awareness and treatment since her diagnosis.
-Her life is a testament to our ability to adapt and persevere.
+Her life is a testament to our ability to adapt, persevere, and live life to the fullest each and every day.

 She was eventually correctly diagnosed with DCM; she had a bicuspid aortic valve and supraventricular tachycardia.
 Initially, her doctor suspected that her braces caused an infection in her mouth that led to DCM.
 That wasn’t the case, as she later found out she has the MYH7 gene mutation.
 At age 15 though, two cardiologists gave her only 5 years to live.
 That was the normal prognosis – as many of you may know all too well.